Overview

 Frequently Asked Questions

 Yes.
-Most interventional radiology procedures are covered under health insurance.
+Most Yashoda Institute of Radiodiagnosis & Interventional Radiology procedures are covered under health insurance.
 The hospital billing team will help check your coverage and guide you through the process.

 You can be referred by your physician or specialist, or you may contact the Interventional Radiology team directly.
 They will review your case and recommend the most suitable treatment.